stat545ubc-2022/assignment-b3-jade-r/README.md

 ## Welcome to my shiny app! :sparkles:

-I have chosen Option B for Assignment B-3 for STAT545B at UBC and created my own shiny app!
+I have chosen Option C for Assignment B-4 for STAT545B at UBC and implemented additional features and improvements to the shiny app that I created in Assignment B-3.

 This app lets you examine the average original price of different video game genres published in different languages.